tnhgeneric/Agentic-onto/apps/agentic-backend/README.md

 **Key points:**
 - The `/api/neo4j/health` endpoint is open to everyone (no authentication required).
 - All other endpoints require HTTP Basic authentication.
 - CSRF protection is disabled for simplicity in API use cases.
+This means the backend does not enforce Cross-Site Request Forgery (CSRF) security checks on its endpoints.
+For REST APIs that are not accessed directly from browsers, disabling CSRF is generally safe and makes it easier to use tools like Postman or frontend/mobile apps.
+If you build browser-based forms that use cookies for authentication, you should enable CSRF protection.
 - The security configuration is defined in `SecurityConfig.java`:

 ```java